The Raymond Cattell Theory Of Personality

 Cattell made a lasting impact on the field of psychology, especially in regard to personality theory.
 His work helped lay the foundation for personality assessments that are still used today.
 These evaluations give people clarity on their strengths, preferences, and sources of motivation.
 Cattell died in 1998 with roughly 8,900 scientific citations to his name.
 Twenty-five years later, psychologists, therapists, and other mental health professionals continue to make use of his work in human personality.

-Navigating personality and mental health with online therapy
+Navigating personality factors with online therapy

 Studies show that online therapy can lead to changes in personality factors that are related to mental health challenges.
 For example, in one study, researchers found that two personality traits commonly associated with depression were significantly modified following an online therapy program.
 Participants in the treatment experienced significant reductions in symptoms of depression.

 If you’d like to know more about your strengths, what motivates you, and other ways your personality traits may impact your life, online therapy can help.
 With an online therapy platform like BetterHelp, you can participate in therapy remotely, which can be helpful if aspects of your personality make in-person treatment less desirable.
 Your therapist can also connect you with useful resources, such as articles and at-home exercises geared toward helping you learn more about your unique characteristics.
-A mental health professional can help you understand your personality and give you advice for navigating challenges based on your traits.
+A mental health professional can help you understand your personality and give you advice for navigating challenges based on trait theory.
 Read below for reviews of BetterHelp therapists from those who have sought similar guidance in the past.

 Takeaway